gauravtamhan/simple/README.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Minimal bundles the following third-party resources:
+Loft bundles the following third-party resources:

 Materialize, Copyright (C) 2014-2017 Materialize
 License: MIT